Terms of business and information regarding our online services for motor insurance

 At renewal your policy may be subject to a negotiation charge, which will be up to 15% of the premium.
 In the event that a negotiation charge is applied the broker fee is waived

-Substitute Vehicle Cover costs £22.00, including insurance premium tax (IPT) charged at the current rate and the policy is managed by MotorPlus Limited.
-Cover is provided by Great Lakes Reinsurance (UK) SE and claims are handled by UK General Insurance Limited.
+Substitute Vehicle Cover costs £22.00, including insurance premium tax (IPT) charged at the current rate.
+The policy is provided by QDOS Accident Assistance and underwritten by Financial & Legal Insurance Company Limited.

 Computerquoteinsurance.com Breakdown and Rescue Service (UK cover only) is underwritten by ERS and the premium, including insurance premium tax (IPT) charged at the current rate, is £46.00.
 If European cover is required the premium is £70.00, including including insurance premium tax (IPT) charged at the current rate.